-- Pupils have key roles and responsibilities in school including Student Council members, Prefects, Head Boy /Girl / Leadership team. - Pupils of all ages are actively encouraged to make choices educating and providing boundaries for children to make choices safely. - Year 9 students involved in Citizenship Day exploring ideas of being a good citizen in our local area with pupils from other local schools.
+- Pupils have key roles and responsibilities in school including Student Council members, Prefects, Head Boy /Girl / Leadership team. - Pupils of all ages are actively encouraged to make choices educating and providing boundaries for children to make choices safely. - REDS Ambassadors